Britooo09/WeatherProject/README.md

 # ☁️ Weather Project

 **Weather Project** is my second complete project, and the first one intended solely for personal and practice purposes.
-It is a console application written in C++ (C++20 standard), whose purpose is to query, process, and display current weather information for any city in the world, based on the options chosen by the user.
+It is a console application written in C++, aimed at consulting, processing, and displaying up-to-date weather information for any city in the world, based on the options chosen by the user.

-All data obtained by the program is obtained through a connection to the [OpenWeatherMap API](https://openweathermap.org/api).
+All data is obtained through a connection to the [OpenWeatherMap API](https://openweathermap.org/api).
 This project uses [libraries and other technologies developed by third parties](#credits).

 ## Main Features